YogeeshH-k/Reddit_APIs/Features.md

 - allows an user to search for a particular subreddit or user
 - shows any response that matches the search keyword

 Upvote/downvote:
 - allows a logged in user to upvote or downvote a post/comment
 - saves voted by user_id against an entry in the model

+Fllow/unfollow:
+- aloows a logged in user to follow/unfollow users
+- saves follower_id and followed_by_id in the model